svenhjol/Charm/docs/vanillachanges/mobs.md

 ### Beacons heal friendly mobs
-![Mobs affected by beacon](https://raw.githubusercontent.com/svenhjol/Charm-Assets/master/web/charm-features/nope.png) A beacon with the secondary effect of **Regeneration** will heal all tamed, friendly and neutral mobs in the area around it.
+![Mobs affected by beacon](https://raw.githubusercontent.com/svenhjol/Charm-Assets/master/web/charm-features/nope.png) A beacon with the secondary effect of **Regeneration** will heal all tamed, friendly, and neutral mobs in the area around it.

 ### Beekeepers
 ![Beekeepers](https://raw.githubusercontent.com/svenhjol/Charm-Assets/master/web/charm-features/nope.png)